In this article, we would like to share with you how to deploy System Center Data Protection Manager for large Hyper-V workloads.

 - Windows clients

-Starting with DPM 2012 R2 Update Rollup 11, you can also protect virtual machines running on VMware platform.
+Starting with DPM 2012 R2 Update Rollup 11, you can also protect virtual machines running on the VMware platform.
 The DPM team enabled agentless support which uses VMware’s VADP API to protect VMware VMs remotely without installing agents on vCenter or ESXi servers.
 VMware support for DPM 2016 is coming very soon.

 - How to install SCDPM 2016 on Windows Server 2016 and SQL Server 2016